TahaGorme/slashy/README.md

 [![Pull Requests](https://img.shields.io/github/issues-pr/TahaGorme/Slashy?style=for-the-badge&logo=&color=informational)](https://github.com/TahaGorme/Slashy/pulls)

-Slashy is a Dank Memer Selfbot supporting most of Dank Memer's commands.
+Slashy is a Dank Memer Selfbot that supports most of Dank Memer's money-making commands.
 It takes random breaks and delays to avoid suspicion.
 As of right now, Slashy is completely undetectable.
 And it can be hosted on practically anything 24/7!
 From replit to your own VPS or PC, Slashy works on it!